davidhao1994/weixinghao.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Chemical, Environmental and Materials Engineering, University of Miami, 2024 (expected)
-* Ph.D in Civil and Environmental Engineering, Missouri University of Science and Technology (transferred to the University of Miami)
+* Ph.D in Civil and Environmental Engineering, Missouri University of Science and Technology (transferred to the University of Miami)，2022
 * M.S. in Metallurgical Engineering, University of Science and Technology Beijing, 2019
 * B.S. in Metallurgical Engineering, North China University of Science and Technology, 2016